 - ½ cup raw sunflower seeds

-- 3 to 5 tablespoons water - use less water for a dip or more water for pourable consistency
+- 3 tablespoons water - can add 1-2 tablespoon more for thinner consistency

 - 2 tablespoons fresh lemon juice